rfoust/FlexModule/README.md

 To install -- Clone this repo to an appropriate Modules folder in Powershell, for example, in your `Documents\WindowsPowerShell\Modules\FlexModule` folder.

+If this is your first time running scripts in Powershell, you may also need to launch a Powershell session as Administrator (Right click the Powershell icon, select "Run as administrator") and then type `Set-ExecutionPolicy RemoteSigned`.
+This will open up the security settings a little on your computer so that you can run scripts.

 ## Usage

 If you're running a recent version of Powershell, just run `Get-FlexRadio` and it should show your FlexRadio 6000 series radio.
 Run `Connect-FlexRadio` to connect to it.